-Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR ) module) default->default Add-On Library ( JAR Embedded in the firmware only, not in the Virtual De- ) vice vdruntime->default Add-On Library ( JAR Embedded in the Virtual Device only, not in the ) firmware Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default-&gt;default; ) vdruntime->default platform->platformDev Platform ( JPF ) Platform dependency used to build the firmware and the Virtual Device.
-There are other ways to select the platform (see Platform Selection ) kernelapi->default Runtime Environ- See Runtime Environment ment ( JAR ) systemapp->application Application ( WPK ) Linked into both the firmware and the Virtual Device as resident application.
+Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR ) module) Add-On Library ( JAR Embedded in the firmware only, not in the Virtual De- default->default ) vice Add-On Library ( JAR Embedded in the Virtual Device only, not in the vdruntime->default ) firmware Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default-&gt;default; ) vdruntime->default platform->platformDev Platform ( JPF ) Platform dependency used to build the firmware and pideror in a pider or indev the Virtual Device.
+There are other ways to select the platform (see Platform Selection ) kornalani->dafault Runtime Environ- See Runtime Environment kernelapi->default ment ( JAR ) Application ( WPK ) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
 There are other ways to select res- ident applications (see Resident Applications ) Application (WPK) Linked into the firmware only as resident application. systemapp-fw->application